$A_\infty / L_\infty$ structure and alternative action for WZW-like superstring field theory: Introduction and Summary

 While these $A_{\infty } / L_{\infty}$ theories work well, we know that WZW-like theories \cite{Berkovits:1995ab, Berkovits:1998bt, Okawa:2004ii, Berkovits:2004xh, Matsunaga:2013mba, Matsunaga:2014wpa} would also give the same results from \cite{Berkovits:1999bs, Iimori:2013kha}\footnote{For the R sector, see \cite{Berkovits:2001im, Michishita:2004by, Kunitomo:2013mqa, Kunitomo:2014hba, Kunitomo:2014qla}. }.
-Actually, we have clear understandings for open superstrings: for the NS sector, the relation between the $A_\infty$ action given in \cite{Erler:2013xta} and the Berkovits WZW-like action \cite{Berkovits:1995ab} is clarified by the works of \cite{Erler:2015rra, Erler:2015uba, Erler:2015uoa}, and for the NS and R sectors, the equivalence of the complete action from which the equations of motion given in \cite{Erler:2015lya} are derived and the complete action proposed in \cite{Kunitomo:2015usa} is provided by the work of \cite{Matsunaga:2015kra}.
+Actually, we have clear understandings for open superstrings: for the NS sector, the relation between the $A_\infty$ action given in \cite{Erler:2013xta} and the Berkovits WZW-like action \cite{Berkovits:1995ab} is clarified by the works of \cite{Erler:2015rra, Erler:2015uba, Erler:2015uoa}, and for the NS and R sectors, the equivalence of the complete action from which the equations of motion given in \cite{Erler:2015lya} are derived and the complete action proposed in \cite{Kunitomo:2015usa} is provided by the work of \cite{Matsunaga:2015kra}\footnote{See also a new result given by T.Erler, Y.Okawa, and T.Takezaki, JHEP 08 (2016) 012 [arXiv:1602.02582].}.
 It would be important to extend these understandings of open strings to the case of closed strings and to construct complete actions for heterotic and type II theories.
 However, it seems to be difficult to discuss them on the basis of the same procedure\footnote{By taking another approach, namely by constructing an $L_{\infty }$-morphism connecting their equations of motion, one can discuss the {\it on-shell equivalence} of $L_{\infty }$ actions \cite{Erler:2014eba} and conventional WZW-like actions \cite{Berkovits:2004xh, Matsunaga:2014wpa}.
 The existence of the $L_{\infty }$-morphism provides the equivalence of the solution spaces of two equations of motion up to $Q$-exact terms, which implies the on-shell states match each other.
-See \cite{Goto:2015hpa} for more details.} as \cite{Erler:2015rra} and known WZW-like actions \cite{Okawa:2004ii,Berkovits:2004xh, Matsunaga:2013mba,Matsunaga:2014wpa}: It necessitates other insights because of the existence of {\it the skew} between $A_{\infty } / L_{\infty }$ actions and these conventional WZW-like actions, which we explain.
+See \cite{Goto:2015hpa} for more details.} as \cite{Erler:2015rra} and known WZW-like actions \cite{Okawa:2004ii,Berkovits:2004xh, Matsunaga:2013mba,Matsunaga:2014wpa}: It necessitates other insights because of {\it the skew} between $A_{\infty } / L_{\infty }$ actions and these conventional WZW-like actions, which we explain.
 It would be helpful to consider their dual versions.

 Recall that the Berkovits theory is formulated on the large Hilbert space, which is the state space whose superconformal ghost sector is spanned by $\xi (z)$, $\eta (z)$, and $\phi (z)$ \cite{Friedan:1985ge}.
 In this paper, we write $\eta $ for the zero mode of $\eta (z)$ for brevity.
 An NS string field $\Phi $ of the Berkovits theory is a Grassmann even, ghost number $0$, and picture number $0$ state in the large Hilbert space: $\eta \, \Phi \not= 0$, and all string products are defined by Witten's star product\cite{Witten:1985cc}.
 Using a real parameter $t \in [0,1]$ and a path $\Phi (t)$ connecting $\Phi (0 ) = 0$ and $\Phi (1)=\Phi $, the action of the Berkovits theory is given by {\it the Wess-Zumino-Witten-type form}